-If you are someone who has read a lot of books about the Disney Company and are hungry for something new (especially never before seen photos and concept art) then check out Marc Davis in His Own Words: Imagineering the Disney Theme Parks by Pete Docter and Christopher Merritt.
+If you are someone who has read a lot of books about the Disney Company and is hungry for something new (especially never before seen photos and concept art) then check out Marc Davis in His Own Words: Imagineering the Disney Theme Parks by Pete Docter and Christopher Merritt.

 While many Disney employees were “jacks-of-all-trades”, Mr. Davis was beyond compare.
 He was an animator, storyteller, character developer, and ride designer.
 Walt said, “Marc can do anything I ask.”

 Marc Davis in His Own Words was published in 2019.
-It comes in a two volume set and weighs a hefty 10 ½ pounds.
+It comes in a two-volume set and weighs a hefty 10 ½ pounds.
 The authors sat down with Mr. Davis and recorded him telling stories, so charmingly, a lot of the book’s text is transcribed from those interviews.
 Most intriguing are the art and photos.
 Even mundane office memos are included and they feel like historical gold.

 Thanks for Popping In!

-Have a book suggestion ?
-Email us at email@example.com
+Have a book suggestion?
+Email us at firstname.lastname@example.org